North Valley Youth Soccer League- San Jose, CA: Fields

 The City of San Jose fields, Cataldi and Berryessa Creek (Majestic Way Elementary) Parks are controlled by the city.
 Coaches should call the City of San Jose field line at 408-794-6532 to check the availability of the fields at these two parks.

-The availability of the school fields: Morrill, Sierramont, Toyon, Brooktree, Ruskin, Piedmont High School, Sheppard Middle, and Laneview will be determined by the NVYSL field coordinator, Eric Miesenhiemer.
-He will send all rec and comp coaches an e-mail when fields are closed.
+The availability of the school fields: Morrill, Sierramont, Toyon, Brooktree, Ruskin, Piedmont High School, Sheppard Middle, and Laneview will be determined by the NVYSL field coordinator.
+They will send all rec and comp coaches an e-mail when fields are closed.
 He will also include the City fields status in his e-mail.
 Depending upon the timing, the closure notice may be e-mailed to all NVYSL parents.

 NVYSL fields Morrill, Laneview, Ruskin, Toyon, Brooktree, Sierramont and Piedmont are public schools and NOT PUBLIC parks.
 The school district has a strict no dogs policy.
 Please help North Valley keep our fields and remind your team, and opponent of the NO DOGS rule.